BOAC 500

 Can i attend before the day and get some practice?

-You are welcome to attend any of our club nights (Thursdays) at any time up to race day.
+Yes, if you are keen you are welcome to attend any of our club nights (First Thursday of the month) at any time up to race day.
+We race various classes every Thursday but these nights are for those with suitable cars.

 What prizes do you have for winners?

-Then we have support from Richard Mack who has very kindly agreed to supply some chassis as prizes.
-Dave Harvey at Won-O-Won and Ian at Betta Bodies plus K-Slotcar have offered a nice bundle of gift vouchers as prizes, and Missile have made a direct contribution to the charity.
-Eddie Macdonald is also painting the 8 bodies (4 spare!) for the race and has donated 2 ready painted 1/32 bodies as prizes too.
-The best model shop in the country Modelworld has given us a nice stack of various tools etc as prizes too.
+We had support great support last year from Richard Mack who very kindly agreed to supply some chassis as prizes.
+Dave Harvey at Won-O-Won and Ian at Betta Bodies plus many others with Missile making a direct contribution to the charity.
+Eddie Macdonald also painted all bodies for the race and also donated 2 ready painted 1/32 bodies as prizes too.
+The best model shop in the country Modelworld gave us a nice stack of various tools etc as prizes too.

 Do you have car parking?